jirotubuyaki/ThunderBayesR/README.md

 Iterations i) ii) continue by iteration number, and Σ k is a variance-covariance matrix of kth cluster.
 Cov is covariance. i and j are rows and columns’ number of Σ k ij and Σ new ij .
 First several durations of iterations which are called as burn_in are error ranges.
 For that reason, burn_in durations are abandoned.

 ### Clusters Entropy
 Entropy denotes the ambiguity of clustering.
-As a result of a simulation, data x_i joins in a particular table.
-From the total numbers n_k of the particular table k at the last iteration, a probability p_k at each cluster k is calculated.
+As a result of a simulation, data x i joins in a particular cluster.
+From the total numbers n k of the particular cluster k at the last iteration, a probability p k at each cluster k is calculated.
 The entropy equation is given by

 ![equa](./readme_images/equation_4.png "eque")